 Messaging Apps as Lifestyle Brands

 Over-the-top (OTT) messaging apps are viewed as the central part of the Asian social landscape.
 For businesses, it is crucial to understand their unique dynamic, especially since Asia is a powerful force in the global social market.
-As of January 2019, data from Statista reveals that Eastern Asia, Southern Asia, and Southeast Asia take the top three seats for the most social networking users globally, with an accumulated 2.009 billion users.
-As mentioned before, Eastern Asia also has the highest social media penetration rate at 70%.
+As of January 2020, Eastern Asia, Southern Asia, and Southeast Asia take the top three seats for the most social networking users globally, with more than 2.009 billion users.
+As mentioned before, Eastern Asia also has the highest social media penetration rate at 71%.

 Unlike in Western countries, messaging apps in Asia are not only for messaging; they serve a multi-function purpose that positions them as centralized platforms for users to access various services.
 These apps have successfully merged the branded app and browser functionality into the chat app itself.
 With this, their influence is not only seen online but also integrates itself in every aspect of consumers’ daily lives.
 Thus, in most Asian countries, the top social apps are messaging-first platforms.